Musica Kirklees Frequently Asked Questions…

 Most instruments are suitable for all ages.
 If your child started lessons and the instrument they had chosen to learn was unsuitable, the teacher would advise you of an appropriate alternative.

-Musica Kirklees are unable to offer taster sessions or allow pupils to test instruments for hygiene reasons.
+Musica Kirklees are unable to offer individual taster sessions or allow pupils to test instruments for hygiene reasons.

 Yes!
 You can apply for tuition in as many different instruments as you like.
 You will receive separate lessons for each instrument with a specialist teacher.